A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context: Discussion

 \section{Discussion}

-Although much improvement has occurred in the realism of GAN-generated natural images \cite{shamsolmoali2021image}, evaluation of these methods for deployment in domains where domain expertise is inextricably tied to image perception, such as in medical imaging, still remains a challenge.
-For example, an unnaturally shaped organ in a GAN-generated medical image can be immediately spotted by a veteran radiologist but might not be so perceived by other observers, human or numerical.
-To partially circumvent this challenge, the proposed SOMs provide a method for encoding high-order information relevant to medical imaging while also allowing the recovery of this information from GAN-generated ensemble.
-The availability of such tests enables the user to make an informed choice about the network architecture for a given task.
-The capacity of a network architecture can be evaluated in this context, and potential clinical risk arising due to the absence of such knowledge can be assessed.
+Much improvement has occurred in the realism of GEN natural images and their evaluation \cite{shamsolmoali2021image, borji2021pros}.
+However, the deployment of GANs in domains where domain expertise is inextricably tied to image perception, such as in medical imaging, still remains a challenge \cite{astley2020special}.
+To partially circumvent this challenge, the proposed SCMs provide a method for encoding high-order information relevant to a domain while also allowing the recovery of this information from a GEN ensemble.
+In the present work, we represented high-order information via explicit modeling of contexts such as feature prevalences and relative feature arrangements, but the use of SCMs is not limited to these scenarios.
+Any other representation of spatial context that may be relevant to a certain domain could be employed similarly for evaluation as long its recovery from the generated ensemble is sufficiently robust.
+The SCM-based method of GAN evaluation can also be further developed for a specific domain as demonstrated in \cite{kelkar2023assessing} for medical imaging.

+Although some works have studied the reproducibility of long distance spatial context by generative models \cite{pmlr-v139-nash21a, tsitsulin2019shape}, these methods do not employ purposefully created datasets for evaluation.
+As the proposed method of evaluation is data-centric and independent of the generative model type, it can be readily employed on any generative model: deep or conventional.
+Thus, it may enable the benchmarking of new architectures against existing architectures or aid the design and development process of generative models for domain-specific applications.